What Is Secondhand Smoke?

 Chances are, you know someone who smokes.
-Maybe it's your Grandma or the guy you hang out with at your job at the mall.
 Whether you smoke or you're regularly around someone who does, it's never healthy to breathe in tobacco smoke.
 Even occasional or short-term exposure can take a toll on the body.

-If you don't smoke, ask the smokers you know to observe these two practical habits:
+Ask the smokers you know to take these two steps:

-- Take all their smoke breaks outside — away from other people, especially kids and anyone who's pregnant.
-Smoke lingers in the air hours after cigarettes are put out.
-That means if a smoker is puffing away anywhere inside, other people are inhaling that smoke, too.
+- Take all their smoke breaks outside, away from other people, especially kids and pregnant women.
+Smoke lingers in the air for hours after cigarettes are put out.
+If someone smokes anywhere inside, other people are breathing in that smoke too.
 Because smoke sticks to people and their clothing, when smokers come back inside, they should wash their hands and change their clothing, especially before holding or hugging children.

 - Never smoke in a car with other people.
-Even exhaling out the window does little, if anything, to reduce smoke exposure.
+Even blowing smoke out the window does little, if anything, to reduce smoke exposure.

-Just as a person who smokes chooses to light up, nonsmokers have a choice, too — to walk away from other people's smoke at home, school, work, restaurants, even friends' and family members' houses.
-New laws are making it easier all the time for nonsmokers to lead smoke-free lives.
+Just as a person who smokes chooses to light up, nonsmokers have a choice too.
+You can walk away from other people's smoke at home, school, work, restaurants, even friends' and family members' houses.